bitmakerla/estela/bitmaker-api/README.md

 <h2>Docs</h2>

-It is important to run the `docs` command every time views, serializers and/or models are modified to obtain the `api.yaml` that will be used in Estelar Web module.
+It is important to run the `docs` command every time views, serializers and/or models are modified to obtain the `api.yaml` that will be used in Estela Web module.

 ```sh
 $ python manage.py generate_swagger -f yaml docs/api.yaml